mahaboobbasha638/angularjs-2/Readme.md

 - creatting project with sass style

-        ng new pcs1 --style=sass // for sass
+        ng new project1 --style=sass // for sass
-        ng new pcs --style=scss  // for scss
+        ng new project --style=scss  // for scss ng new project --style=scss --routing=true // off adding routing module

 - First install Bootstrap from npm